 Whitefield Academy Traditions

 One of the most unique aspects of student life at Whitefield Academy is the interaction that students of all ages have with each other.
 From performing on the stage to competing on the field, our students are highly engaged in a variety of activities and traditions that create a rhythm of student life at Whitefield.
+Some of these traditions include the following:

 Upper school students are divided into four houses named for great writers: Dante, Homer, Milton, and Virgil.
 The house system is designed to provide leadership opportunities for the older students and mentoring for the younger students.
 A little competition between the houses adds a lot of fun to our campus!
 Click here to read what upper school teacher Mr. Metcalf has to say about the house system.